ZoneMinder/zoneminder/docs/installationguide/packpack.rst

 	git checkout <releasename>

-Where <releasename> is one of the official ZoneMinder releases, such as 1.30.4.
+Where <releasename> is one of the official ZoneMinder releases shown on the `releases page <https://github.com/ZoneMinder/ZoneMinder/releases>`_, such as 1.30.4.

 **Step 5:** Build ZoneMinder